atsign-foundation/at_protocol/specification/atsign_protocol_specification.old.md

 **Response:**

-The `sync` verb returns a json array of the commit entries from the given commit id to the current commit id.
+The `sync` verb returns a JSON array of the commit entries from the given commit id to the current commit id.
 Further, The `sync` verb accepts -1 as argument which returns all the commit entries.